 - be able to apply theories, methods and tools of decision-making and analysis to practical management activities.

 The Master's Programme in Global Management of Innovation and Technology is a two-year programme.
-It leads to the degree of Master of Science in Technology, MSc.
-(Tech.), which includes 120 ECTS credits.
+It leads to the degree of Master of Science in Technology, M.Sc.
+(Tech.), which is 120 ECTS credits.

 GMIT offers students also a possibility for double degree studies.

-Students admitted to complete the Master's degree in the GMIT program at the LUT may apply to the double degree (DD) program organized in cooperation with the Illinois Institute of Technology – IIT (USA).
-The corresponding program in IIT is Master of Industrial Technology and Operations (MITO).
+Students admitted to complete the Master's degree in the GMIT programme at LUT may apply for the double degree programme organised in cooperation with the Illinois Institute of Technology – IIT (USA).
+The corresponding programme in IIT is Master of Industrial Technology and Operations (MITO).

 LUT selects students through internal application process.
 The Admission of LUT students to IIT will be determined by IIT.
 The applicants have to fulfill all the application criteria presented below: